signalpoint/DrupalGap/UPGRADE.md

 # index.html

-  Whenever updating DrupalGap, be sure to make a backup of your index.html file then replace it with the default.index.html file.
+  Whenever updating DrupalGap, be sure to make a backup of your index.html file then replace it with the contents of the newest default.index.html file.
 Then you must re-add any modifications you made to your index.html file.

 # Clear Local Storage Cache